 Improving performance at America’s largest fact-checking site

-In its field, few can claim to have the same legacy as Snopes.com.
-The fact-checking site has been online since 1994: almost as long as the internet itself has existed.
+Few can claim to have the same legacy as Snopes.com.
+The fact-checking site has been online since 1994 – almost as long as the internet itself has existed.
 It is one of the oldest and best-known resources of its kind, spearheading a culture of empowered media consumers with a unique approach to investigative journalism.

 Our expertise in managing websites of this size and scale meant we were confident in being able to tackle the challenges of this project, so we were able to quickly step in and boost delivery, supporting Snopes throughout the transition to our fully managed digital experience platform, Altis.

 3. A migration built for scale

 Human Made joined Snopes to migrate their hosting stack to our cloud infrastructure – a stack geared towards complex, high traffic WordPress sites at scale.
 Our goal was to deliver a service that ensured Snopes remained highly performant, fast, and always available.

 Thanks to our infrastructure’s automation setup, we built the stack and successfully delivered the project within a short period of time, helping Snopes refocus on their core business: fact-checking and publishing.

 Once the migration kicked-off, the team at Snopes benefitted immediately from adopting the well-defined and structured DevOps we implemented.
 This gave them confidence in pushing forward with the project at speed, and ensured the integrity of the code.